MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-document-tracking.md

 If displaying this information is prohibited in your organization because of privacy requirements, you can disable access to the document tracking site by using the [Disable-AadrmDocumentTrackingFeature](/powershell/module/aadrm/disable-aadrmdocumenttrackingfeature) cmdlet.
 You can re-enable access to the site at any time, by using the [Enable-AadrmDocumentTrackingFeature](/powershell/module/aadrm/enable-aadrmdocumenttrackingfeature), and you can check whether access is currently enabled or disabled by using [Get-AadrmDocumentTrackingFeature](/powershell/module/aadrm/get-aadrmdocumenttrackingfeature).
 To run these cmdlets, you must have at least version **2.3.0.0** of the Azure Rights Management (AADRM) module for PowerShell.

-## Privacy controls for users and document tracking

 When the document tracking site is enabled, by default, it shows information such as the email addresses of the people who attempted to access the protected documents, when these people tried to access them, and their location.
 Having this level of information can be very helpful to determine how the shared documents are used and whether they should be revoked if suspicious activity is seen.
 However, for privacy reasons, you might need to disable this user information for some or all users.

 If you have users that should not have this activity tracked, add them to a group that is stored in Azure AD, and specify this group with the [Set-AadrmDoNotTrackUserGroup](/powershell/module/aadrm/Set-AadrmDoNotTrackUserGroup) cmdlet.
 When you run this cmdlet, you must specify a single group.
 However, the group can contain nested groups.
 Do not include external users in these groups.